 The go-on rate reported for the United States is from The United States Department of Labor Bureau of Labor Statistics and can be found here.

-The Math Proficiency level represents the percentage of students at a school who tested as “proficient” or “advanced” on the math section of the Idaho Standards Achievement Test (ISAT) in the 2015-16 school year.
-2016 is the second year of results from the redesigned ISAT which now aligns to the Idaho Core Standards.
+The Math Proficiency level represents the percentage of students at a school who tested as “proficient” or “advanced” on the math section of the Idaho Standards Achievement Test (ISAT) in the 2016-17 school year.
+2017 is the third year of results from the redesigned ISAT which now aligns to the Idaho Core Standards.
 The results can be found in the Report Card section of Idaho SDE's website, available here.

-The ELA Proficiency level represents the percentage of students at a school who tested as “proficient” or “advanced” on the ELA section of the Idaho Standards Achievement Test (ISAT) in the 2015-16 school year.
-2016 is the second year of results from the redesigned ISAT which now aligns to the Idaho Core Standards.
+The ELA Proficiency level represents the percentage of students at a school who tested as “proficient” or “advanced” on the ELA section of the Idaho Standards Achievement Test (ISAT) in the 2016-17 school year.
+2017 is the third year of results from the redesigned ISAT which now aligns to the Idaho Core Standards.
 The results can be found in the Report Card section of Idaho SDE's website, available here.

 Per-Pupil Expenditure is equal to the General Fund Expenditures per enrollment.
 General Fund Expenditures represent spending by districts on an annual operating basis, excluding costs associated with the construction of buildings.
 Enrollment is calculated as the district’s enrollment on February 15th of the school year.